 Enhancing image resolution for digital rock analysis by using paired and unpaired deep learning algorithms

+Yufu Niu1, Ryan T. Armstrong1, Sojwal Manoorkar2, Peyman Mostaghimi1, Samuel J. Jackson3

+1School of Minerals and Energy Resources Engineering, University of New South Wales, Sydney, Australia.

+2Department of Earth Science & Engineering, Imperial College London, London, UK.

+3CSIRO Energy, Clayton South, Victoria, Australia.

 Abstract:

-In digital rock analysis, X-ray microcomputed tomography (micro-CT) is the main approach to obtain high-resolution digital rock data.
-The micro-CT data is then segmented to pore space and solid phases for pore scale characterisation study or physical numerical simulation.
-However, obtaining high-resolution digital rock image is costly and time consuming.
-In addition, high-resolution image can provide clean pore geometry with small field of view (FOV) while low-resolution image offers blurring boundaries between pore and solid with large FOV.
-In terms of this, super resolution (SR) technique is applied to improve the quality of digital rock image and FOV simultaneously.
+In digital rock analysis, X-ray microcomputed tomography (micro-CT) is the main approach to obtain high-resolution 3-dimensional images.
+Micro-CT data is commonly segmented into pore space and solid phases for pore-scale characterisation or numerical simulation.
+While high-resolution images can provide detailed pore geometry, the field of view (FOV) is relatively small.
+Conversely, low-resolution images provide a more representative FOV at the cost of blurred boundaries between pore and solid phases.
+To circumvent this trade-off, super resolution (SR) techniques can be used to improve the quality of low-resolution digital rock data.

-Recently, vdeep learning including convolutional neural networks, autoencoders, and residual networks there are many networks which have been proposed for SR task based on paired SR and unpaired method such as cycle-in-cycle consistent generative adversarial network (CINCGAN).
-3D SRBy estimating the petrophysical properties of SR and related ground truth, we found both paired and unpaired methods can produce physical accurate SR image.
+Recently, various deep learning algorithms including convolutional neural networks, autoencoders, and residual networks have been proposed for the generation of SR data using paired high-resolution to low-resolution data.
+In addition, newer techniques have been developed to generate SR data using unpaired images, such as cycle-in-cycle consistent generative adversarial networks (CINCGAN).
+In this work, we systematically compare these two approaches and investigate the physical properties of 3D SR data in the context of commonly used digital rock workflows.
+By estimating the petrophysical properties of SR and related ground truth, we found both paired and unpaired methods can produce physical accurate SR image.
 This unlocks a new way to enhance micro-CT rock image resolution by mapping low-resolution data and unpaired high-resolution data obtained from similar rock but another sample.
 Sources such as digital rock portal can be linked to help improving image resolution in a broader way.
 This also opens up a door to create larger datasets for digital rock image processing.

-So, can unpaired method produce equivalent super resolution image with paired method?
-We developed paired method – enhanced deep residual network (EDSR) and unpaired method (CINCGAN) improve micro-CT sandstone image resolution.
-Two sandstone samples with four sub-volumes are scanned by micro-CT at low resolution (6um) and high resolution (2um).
-Each sample contains two sub-volumes which are from different region.
-We compare the super resolution results obtained from EDSR and CINCGAN by estimating their petrophysical properties.
-We expected unpaired CINCGAN method can generate super resolution image which is comparable with paired EDSR method.
-This will unlock a new way to enhance micro-CT rock image resolution by mapping low-resolution data and unpaired high-resolution data obtained from similar rock but another sample.
-Sources such as digital rock portal can be linked to help improving image resolution in a broader way.
-This will also open up a door to create larger datasets for digital rock image processing.